 If a family is adopting a child who is in foster care there are no fees charged.
 Subsides are available to assist with the child's day-to-day care and medical needs.
 In addition, parents who adopt children with special needs are eligible to receive a one-time payment of up to $2,000 as reimbursement for non-recurring adoption expenses related to the legal adoption of the child.

 What is subsidized adoption?Families adopting handicapped or hard-to-place children are eligible for benefits regardless of the own income.
 Medical subsidy (under New York State Medicaid) is also available for some children.
-Under certain circumstances, subsidy can remain in effect until the children’s twenty-first birthday.
+Under certain circumstances, subsidies can remain in effect until the children’s twenty-first birthday.

 What about infants?Healthy children from infancy to ten years of age are available in extremely limited numbers at this time Those who can only consider such a child are placed on a waiting list.